 Life Science Business Development Course: An Intensive Course June 19-20 at UC Extension in San Francisco

 This course which focuses on dealmaking, collaboration and alliances includes two days of intensive classes and then two months of project time with help of resources and access to BioCentury and Thomson Reuters Recap deal databases.
 See details at http://tinyurl.com/mao7hjh.
 Registration is now open.

-Find all the details for this coming week’s upcoming events plus those through June 2014 in Audreys picks March 9, 2014.
-You can also download the pdf of JobsThatCrossedMyDeskThrough March 9 2014 along with Audrey’s Picks by right clicking the highlighted titles.
+Find all the details for this coming week’s upcoming events plus those through June 2014 in Audrey’s Picks.
+You can download the pdf of JobsThatCrossedMyDeskThrough April 13 2014 along with Audreys Picks April 13, 2014 by right clicking on the highlighted titles.
 This latter list includes the latest three weeks of positions.

 You can always find my weekly blog and listings at http://audreysnetwork.wordpress.com/ or direct others who are interested there.